The Story of the Copts

 The lands of immigration are far and wide, making Laura Michael’s children’s book a masterpiece in its inclusivity.
 A child in Australia, one in the United States, and a third in Canada, could be simultaneously reading the book in their respective time zones and feel represented within its pages.

 I realize that pride is the “mother of all sins,” but I just could not help but feel a sense of pride as I turned the pages, not wanting the book to end, almost as though it was a page-turner (it is) even if I know the beginning and the continuing chapters of this gem.

 And now a word about Yostina Kaoud, the illustrator: WOW.
 I feel very inarticulate (a humbling moment), but I can’t find a better word to describe how her illustrations have touched my heart.
-After all, this is a children’s book, but I found myself staring at the pictures for longer than someone my age should.
+After all, this is a children’s book, but I stared at the pictures for longer than someone my age should.
 I went back and forth to look at specific details, revelling in the beauty of the illustrations.
-Each page could be framed as a painting and will elicit admiration!
+I could frame each page as a painting and it will elicit admiration!

 P.S.
 The Story of the Copts is currently on special in honour of Global Coptic Day- do NOT miss this opportunity to grab your copy and a slice of our history!
 Use code GCD2022 to get a 40% discount through May 31st.

 Lest you think that Yostina Kaoud is only versed in one type of illustration, she collaborated with my beloved friend, Madona Lawindy, on another delightful and empowering children’s book called I’M In Charge.
 The illustration style in this book drastically differs from the Story of the Copts but is equally gorgeous in its rights!

 Let us take a moment to discuss why this is another Coptic gem that belongs on your bookshelf and should be read and re-read every week.
 The book takes a common challenge faced by thousands of Coptic parents and turns it into a magnificent learning experience in self-control.